Cosium/.github/profile/README.md

+# Careers

+We are always looking for talented engineers.

+Send us your resume to job@cosium.com or take a look at https://www.linkedin.com/company/cosium/jobs to find our current open positions.

+# About

 Cosium develops cloud-based software solutions and devices for the healthcare industry.
 In the few years since its inception in 2003, Cosium has acquired a dominant position as an